sirius-ms/sirius-docs.github.io/docs/_pages/methods.md

 Specification) strings.
 For example, molecular property 357 corresponds to the SMARTS string  <span>\[#6\](&#126;\[#6\])(:c)(:n)</span>.
 This string describes a  central carbon atom connected to another carbon atom via any bond, to a third aromatic carbon atom via an aromatic bond, and to an aromatic nitrogen atom via an aromatic bond.
-For a complete description of the CACTVS fingerprint, refer to the official specification document [here](ftp://ftp.ncbi.nlm.nih.gov/pubchem/specifications/pubchem_fingerprints.pdf).
+For a complete description of the CACTVS fingerprint, refer to the [official specification document](ftp://ftp.ncbi.nlm.nih.gov/pubchem/specifications/pubchem_fingerprints.pdf).
 We ignore all molecular properties that can be derived from the molecular formula of the query compound (i.e., bits 0 to 114 from PubChem CACTVS).